floatingcap/saturn_bot/privacypolicy.md

-# 🔒 fybot Privacy Policy
+# 🔒 Saturn Privacy Policy

-**Effective Date:** July 9, 2025
+**Effective Date:** February 15, 2026

 We respect your privacy.
-Here's what fybot does — and doesn’t do:
+Here's what Saturn does — and doesn’t do:

 ## 1. What We Collect
 - **User IDs** – only when needed (cooldowns, configs, etc).